nktnlx/jetbrains_python_developer/README.md

 7. Rock-Paper-Scissors -- a playable Rock-Paper-Scissors game, with a Player vs Computer mode.
 Practiced use of arrays, the random library, formatted strings, and algorithms.
 8. Numeric Matrix Processor -- how to read and output matrices, do operations on them (add, multiply, multiply by a constant, transponse), compute the determinant of a square matrix and its inverse.
 Practised recursion, nested lists and indexing.
 9. Simple Banking System -- a simple banking system with database was developed in this project.
 Applied Luhn algorithm, learned SQL basics and used sqlite3 module to complete this project.
 10. To-Do List -- practiced loops, conditions and statements.
 Also learned the basics of SQLAlchemy to manage SQLite database on Python.
 The project was built using OOP.
+11. Regex Engine -- wrote an extendable regex engine that can handle basic regex syntax, including literals (a, b, c, etc.), wild-cards (.), and metacharacters (?, +, ^, $).
+Learned about the regex syntax, practiced working with parsing and slicing, and got more familiar with boolean algebra and recursion.